Fadia Ahmad: Selected projects

 Ahmad's most recent project is Beyrouth/Beirut (2019), an homage to the urban environment, complex demographics, and nostalgic architecture of Lebanon's capital.
 To complete this photo series, Ahmad walked a daily itinerary of 10,452 steps across the capital city from the neighborhood of Mar Mikhael to the Sporting Club, a social fixture located in the neighborhood of Raouché.
 The number of steps mirrors the square footage of the Lebanese national territory, indicating Beirut as a microcosm representing the entire country.
-This project exemplifies Ahmad’s interest in and connection to, her homeland, particularly in the patchwork composition of Beirut, and, more broadly, her desire to address ongoing changes in the fabric of the city over the last decade.
+This project exemplifies Ahmad's interest in and connection to, her homeland, particularly in the patchwork composition of Beirut, and, more broadly, her desire to address ongoing changes in the fabric of the city over the last decade.
 The project is divided into sections including urban geography, the train station or the lost time, architectural contrasts of past and present, the communities, street life, the fishermen and the seaside promenade and the Corniche.

 Beyrouth/Beirut was originally intended as a traveling exhibition.
 Its first destination was Beit Beirut in 2019, a historic house museum built in 1924 located on the historic Green Line (Lebanon) which separated East and West Beirut during the Lebanese Civil War.
 The exhibition was later staged at the Jordan National Gallery of Fine Arts in Amman.

 In August 2021, Ahmad was a judge on Season 2 of the World Art Collector Incubator, a series dedicated to Lebanese artists launched on YouTube.
 The mission statement of the program aims to highlight and promote both established and promising artists.

+In February 2023, the Lebanese American University screened Ahmad's documentary Beirut, the Aftermath and held a 10-day exhibit showcasing her work, entitled 50 Shades of Blue.

+In March 2023, Ahmad's artwork from the Permanent Collection of the Jordan National Gallery was showcased in a group exhibition at the Jordan National Gallery of Fine Arts.
+Her work was also exhibited at the Her Voice, Her Power" Art Exhibition held at Beit Beirut and organized by the UNDP, USAID, and the European Union on occasion of International Women's Day.